 Adopt, Don’t Buy

 If you consider getting a Staffie for your next pet, check adoption resources first.
 Even purebred animals can end up in shelters.
-Try Pets Adviser’s adoption center.
+Try Petful’s adoption center.
 Also, read our two-part pit bull primer.

 - ASPCA: Breed-specific legislation